Giulia Gasparri: Beach tennis career

-In 2017 October Gasparri partnering Federica Bacchetta.
-They won the 2017 European Beach Tennis Championships in the final over Flaminia Daina and Sofia Cimatti 6–4 4–6 7–6 in Sozopol.
+In October 2017, Gasparri partnering Federica Bacchetta won the 2017 European Beach Tennis Championships in the final over Flaminia Daina and Sofia Cimatti (6–4, 4–6, 7–6) in Sozopol.

-In 2019 September Gasparri partnering Sofia Cimatti.
-They won the 2019 European Beach Tennis Championships in the final over Flaminia Daina and Nicole Nobile 6–3 2–6 6–1 in Sozopol.
+In September 2019, Gasparri partnering Sofia Cimatti won the 2019 European Beach Tennis Championships in the final over Flaminia Daina and Nicole Nobile (6–3, 2–6, 6–1) in Sozopol.